cam0179/WhiptailProject/DESeq2_WhiptailProject/README.md

 # DESeq2 Analysis of the Checkered Whiptail Lizard, _Aspidoselis tesselata_

 The code in the file **WhiptailCorePipeline.R** is the pipeline for differential expression analysis using RNA-seq data collected from three different populations of _A. tesselata_.
-This pipeline was created in collaboration with Dr. Randy Klabacka by Akila Abesinghe, Ally Swank, Camille Miceli, Gabriel Amorim de Albuquerque Silva, and Melissa Gathman.
+This pipeline was created in collaboration with Dr. Randy Klabacka by Akila Abesinghe, Ally Swank, Gabriel Amorim de Albuquerque Silva, and Melissa Gathman.

 ## Input files:
 1. Gene count matrix that would be a comma delimited output from the bionformatic processing of raw reads.
 Our gene count matrix was created using StringTie.